You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 Fun Fact: Castor and Pollux had different fathers

-The Greek gods family tree doesn’t get any weirder than this.
+The Olympian gods family tree doesn’t get any weirder than this.

 It’s possible that the most famous twins in Greek mythology, Castor and Pollux, were half-brothers.
 Their mother was Leda, and Zeus was the father of Pollux.
 Since Tyndareus — the king of Sparta — was Castor’s dad, this made him mortal.